 Skyline Attractions - From Imagination to Innovation

 Skyline Attractions, LLC is an amusement rides manufacturer and designer based out of Orlando, Florida, USA.
-The company has had a hand in record-breaking roller coasters, revolutionary new ride concepts, and projects at some of the world’s premier amusement and theme parks.
-The relatively young company’s history can be traced back to the early 2010s and includes wooden roller coasters, innovative ride concepts, and Cincinnati chili.
+The company has had a hand in record-breaking roller coasters, revolutionary new ride concepts, and other projects at some of the world’s premier theme parks.
+The relatively young company’s history can be traced back to the early 2010s and includes wooden roller coasters, children’s rides, and Cincinnati chili.

 The three GCII employees were joined by a fourth amusement industry veteran, Bill Wydra, and began to discuss starting a new amusement rides company.
 They wanted this new company to offer more than just one type of attraction and have a diverse range of rides for all age groups and thrill levels.
-The co-founders also began to take weekend trips to Florida, where the new company would be located, and started dreaming-up new ride concepts and ideas.
-They also settled on a name for the company: while brainstorming what to call the venture, Pike spotted a cup from the Cincinnati-based chain of chili parlors, Skyline Chili, where the company took frequent lunch breaks.
+The co-founders also began to take weekend trips to Florida, where the new company would be located, and started dreaming-up some of these exciting new ideas.
+They also settled on a name for the company: while brainstorming what to call the venture, Pike spotted a cup from the Cincinnati-based chain of chili parlors, Skyline Chili.
 The name Skyline worked perfect for a company that would one day be transforming the skyline of amusement parks everywhere.

 Skyline Attractions, LLC was officially launched on July 1, 2014.
 The company’s first line of products, GamesURide, was announced shortly thereafter.
 GamesURide was an innovative concept that married carnival games with amusement rides.
 This included the Strike-U-Up (a thrilling take on the popular High Striker game), followed by Spin-U-Win.
 The two ride models would go on to have successful runs at parks and events across the country.